-If you’re worried that your income won’t cover your budget, log in to Online Banking, take a look at all existing Direct Debits and ask yourself if they’re essential.
+If you’re worried that your income won’t cover your budget, take a look at all your current Direct Debits and ask yourself if they’re essential.
 Are you still signed up to a gym membership that you’re not using?
 Have you subscribed to one too many TV streaming services?

 If you’re not using a service regularly enough for it to be worthwhile, then consider cancelling the Direct Debit.
 Just make sure you’ve checked the terms and conditions of your agreement, in case there are any penalties involved in leaving the contract early.

-Saving isn’t particularly glamorous, but setting up a savings target, even if it’s small is a great way to get started.
+Saving may not seem all that fun, but setting a savings target, even if it’s small is a great way to challenge yourself to get started.
 Once you have a goal, you could add some money to a savings account each month to reach it.

 Don’t worry if the amount is small at first, every little bit helps, and as you get better at budgeting, you should be able to add more as time goes by.

-If you have an account with us, our Mobile Banking App will help you keep track of payments on a daily basis.
-You can easily check how much you’re spending and find out where most of your money is going.
+If you have an account with us, our Mobile Banking App will help you keep track of payments.
+You can easily keep tabs on how much you’re spending and find out where most of your money is going.
 And if you have a Tesco Bank Credit Card, you can choose to get alerts on your phone when you use it - another handy way to track your spending.

-Being able to check your bank balance while you’re out is also a huge advantage when you’re trying to manage your finances.
-If you’re unsure if you can afford something, it’ll take you only a few moments to review how healthy your account is.
+Remembering to check your bank balance while you’re out is a smart habit when you’re trying to manage your money.
+If you’re unsure if you can afford something, it only takes a few moments to see.

 It’s no secret that energy providers are in constant competition with one another.
 So if you think you’re paying too much for your utilities, don’t be afraid to call up your providers and ask for your payments to be reduced.
 If they won’t budge, you could use a comparison site to find a better deal through their competitors.